 Political Science 481 - Independent Reading

-One-half or full course for one semester.
+Variable (one-half or one)-unit semester course.
 Prerequisite: junior or senior standing and approval of instructor and division.